Sasa Mochi with Sweet Kinako (Kinako Mochi Recipe)

 How to Prepare Kinako

-As mentioned above, the ready-made Kinako flour sold in the store is usually unsweetened, so add a proper amount of sugar and a pinch of salt to it for sweetness.
+As I mentioned above, the ready-made, store-bought Kinako flour is usually unsweetened, so for sweetness, add a proper amount of sugar and a pinch of salt.

 How to Prepare Mochi